 Alyssa officially joined Catalyst Miami in May 2019 after working with the Public Allies Miami program as a graduate-level intern.
 She comes from a mental health background, having received a B.A. in Psychology and a master’s degree in Social Work from Florida International University.
 Currently, she is a Sr. Coach and the Prosperity Manager for Catalyst Miami, having attained certification as a Master-Level Practitioner in Financial Capability as well as being a state-certified IRS tax preparer.
 Additionally, she is a clinical therapist in South FL, treating court-mandated individuals and those recently incarcerated, as well as children (7-17) struggling with trauma, anxiety and depression.
 She is a strong advocate for policy reform and participates in various board meetings and community events, especially those related to poverty and food insecurity, education and human rights.
 She will be going to law school in the near future to specialize in criminal law, where she hopes to become a judge for the Eleventh Circuit in Miami Dade County.

-Passionate about people, problem-solving, and passing the mic, Carolina serves as the Communications Manager for Catalyst Miami.
+Passionate about people, problem-solving, and passing the mic, Carolina serves as the Communications Director for Catalyst Miami.
 She joined the organization in 2019.
 In her role, Carolina defines, develops and carries out the organization's internal and external communications.
 Her central goal is to use her skills to amplify the voices that too often get drowned out by inequity and injustice.
 Prior to joining Catalyst, she lived in Kansas City for nearly six years while working as Hallmark's first bilingual creative writer.
-Upon moving back to Miami, she worked as the lead copywriter and creative strategist for a Miami marketing agency.
+Upon moving back to Miami, she was lead copywriter and creative strategist for a Miami marketing agency, Imagen.
 Carolina served as a volunteer medical interpreter at a free clinic for five years and helped launch a literacy program in Kansas City's inner-city schools.
 She is committed to being a reliable source of support for her staff and community.